-Fig. 3.
-Screenshot of the retrieved workflow drawn in Fig. 1 $\,$ work on transferability of process-oriented cases, worklows are better transferable on a higher abstraction level [9].
+Airport handling Warehouse management Passenger enters the terminal Truck arrives at the check- in and drives to the door Subprocess Baggage handling incl. - Check of weight and size - Tagging with baggage tags Upload incl. repacking and labeling of handling units with preprinted labels Create and print boarding ticket Process the goods receipt Put baggage in the conveyor system Putaway products to the mezzanine for the transfer via generalization only, as it does not change the original structure of a workflow.
+According to the previous work on transferability of process-oriented cases, worklows are better transferable on a higher abstraction level [8].
 At this point the method of compositional adaption could help to reduce the complexity of workflows and help to find analogies.
-One way to realize compositional adaptation for workflows is to decompose them into meaningful parts, called workflow streams [10].
-A workflow stream can be represented and replaced by an abstract task, so it offers an immediate method for abstraction [9].
-The rules for identifying of workflow streams according to the existing literature [10] are mostly based on documents consumed or produced by tasks.
-The workflows in our two domains are less document-driven, so we need to define another rules for identifying of workflow parts suitable for abstraction.
-We intend to accommodate this rules and also the abstracted workflows in the ontology.
+One way to realize compositional adaptation for workflows is to decompose them into meaningful parts, called workflow streams [21].
+A workflow stream can be represented and replaced by an abstract task, so it offers an immediate method for abstraction [8].
+The rules for identifying workflow streams according to the existing literature [21] are mostly based on documents consumed or produced by tasks.
+The workflows in our two domains are less document-driven, so we need to define other rules for identifying workflow parts suitable for abstraction.
+More promising to resolve this issue seems to be the approach introduced by Polyvyanyy et al. [22].
+It contains different abstraction rules and the result are workflows with a less complex structure.
+Our first experiments show that it is possible to perform the abstraction automatically.
+The abstracted workflows can be added into the ontology with a reference to the original workflow model.
 To make transferred workflows executable, the abstraction has to be reversed and the workflows adapted in the target domain.